 The Children’s Service Worker and family (all parents and child) select the most appropriate resource and proceed to implement the steps to place the child in the resource selected.

-A Resource Family Could be Considered if Several of the Following Apply:
+A Large Family Resource Home Could be Considered if Several of the Following Apply:

 - No suitable non-custodial parent, relative, or kinship family resource can be developed;

 - If a child reenters the foster care system and is not placed in a relative home, the child’s former foster parents shall be given first consideration for placement of the child, per Section 210.566 RSMo.

 - The child is very young (under 6) and is normal or near normal in development

 - The child is of school age and is normal or near normal in development and/or has limited personality, health, and physical handicaps